Amsterdam (New Amsterdam) – Paint and Paxton Township, Ross County and Paint Township, Highland County

 Classification: semi-ghost town

 Location: Huntington Township, Ross County – On Shady Glen Rd (Township Hwy 159T) near the intersection of Black Run Rd (County Hwy 156)

-There’s not much to see in Knockemstiff aside from a few old buildings, but it had a reputation for being a tough place to work & live.
-The town had several taverns over the years & bar fights were pretty much a local past-time.
+There’s not much to see in Knockemstiff aside from a few old buildings, but it had a reputation for being a tough place to work and live.
+The town had several taverns over the years and bar fights were pretty much a local past-time.
 We couldn’t find any info about the area prior to it being called Knockemstiff.
 When it was Shady Glen or Glen Shady, there probably just wasn’t enough around for historians to write about.
 It was likely originally named after the abundance of local shade trees.
 The various stories of how the town was renamed Knockemstiff have been disputed but always involve a brawl of some type.

-The center of town is near the Shady Glen Church of Christ at the corner of Shady Glen Rd & Black Run Rd.
+The center of town is near the Shady Glen Church of Christ at the corner of Shady Glen Rd and Black Run Rd.
 Knockemstiff wasn’t on a 1919 county map, but appeared on maps in the 1940s.
-Many residents that didn’t farm worked in mills or factories in Chillicothe & making moonshine was also a generational tradition, passed along through families & friends.
-The population in 1940 was reported around 200 & its peak was possibly as much as 400 in the 1950s.
-A baseball field was built by volunteers in the 1960s & a couple of bars were still in operation for a few decades after that.
+Many residents that didn’t farm worked in mills or factories in Chillicothe and making moonshine was also a generational tradition, passed along through families and friends.
+The population in 1940 was reported around 200 and its peak was possibly as much as 400 in the 1950s.
+A baseball field was built by volunteers in the 1960s and a couple of bars were still in operation for a few decades after that.

-The old Knockemstiff town sign was shot up with bullet holes, & on top of the strange town name, always made passersby wonder about the place.
+The old Knockemstiff town sign was shot up with bullet holes, and on top of the strange town name, always made passersby wonder about the place.
 We’ve been told there’s a new town marker that has been put up in recent years.

 Thanks to Judy Nichols for helping us improve our research on Knockemstiff!
-Her grandfather, World War I veteran Fred Darling, reportedly grew up there & is buried in Three Locks Cemetery in Franklin Township, Ross Co. about 15 miles east of town.
+Her grandfather, World War I veteran Fred Darling, reportedly grew up there and is buried in Three Locks Cemetery in Franklin Township, Ross Co. about 15 miles east of town.